pimcore/customer-data-framework/doc/30_OAuth-Server.md

 Steps to install bundle via command.....

 Before you can use the OAuth-Server you have to define some options in the [Configuration Tree](./03_Configuration.md).
-ALl options have to be set correctly and you need at least to define one client.

 # Working with OAuth

 This chapter describes of how to use the OAuth - Server.
-To help you build a login or authorization-system as quickly as possible to handle a client coming from different types of devices or platforms (Web-App, mobile App).
+To help you build a authentication/authorization-system as quickly as possible to handle a client coming from different types of devices or platforms (Web- or mobile App).

 There are several ways to authenticate and authorize an user.
 For authentication/authorization-issues you can use grants to identify a certain user.
-Before those grants are described in detail, there are some technical terms that need to be described first:
+Before those grants are described in detail, there are some terms that need to be described first:

+- User

+  In this documentation an User is considered as registered Person on your platform that you want to establish a authentication/authorization-system for.

 - Client

-  In this documentation a Client is a application on different devices like a Web-App on a PC or a mobile App on a Smartphone.
+  In this documentation a Client is considered to be an application that can be executed on different devices like a application on a PC or on a Smartphone.
   Therefore a Client represents only the mean of how an User can be authenticated with, not an User itself.

-  The service `CustomerProviderInterface` is used to get user-instances that you want to authenticate by using the OAuth - Server.
+  The service `CustomerProviderInterface` is used to get an instance of an User that you want to authenticate by using the OAuth - Server.
   For Details see [Working with Customers](./05_Working-with-Customers.md)

-- User

-  In this documentation an User is a registered instance (mostly of a real Person) on your platform that you want to establish a login-system for.

 - Access - Token

   After an User has been authenticated successfully, they receive an Access-Token from the OAuth-Server so that they are allowed to access certain API's, services or other resources of your platform.